 Sundowning In Persons With Dementia

 Sundowning refers to an increase in dementia behaviors beginning at dusk.
-These behaviors include increased confusion, disorientation, agitation and aggression.
-Therefore, sundowning is not a disease but the reflection various symptoms associated with dementia.
+These behaviors include increased confusion, disorientation, agitation, and aggression.
+Therefore, sundowning is not a disease but a reflection of various symptoms associated with dementia.

 It is not entirely clear why seniors with dementia experience sundowning.
 Some research shows that as many as 20% of seniors with Alzheimer’s disease experience enhanced confusion, agitation, and anxiety at the end of the day.
 While it is not entirely clear why sundowning occurs in seniors with dementia, certain factors correlate to the rise of these behaviors at dusk.
 Low lighting can cast shadows that seniors with Alzheimer’s disease and dementia misinterpret leading to confusion and disorientation.
 Seniors with dementia may react to non-verbal signs of frustration by caregivers ending a long day shift.
 Alzheimer’s residents may experience a disruption in their “internal clock” which causes them to be alert at night.
 Furthermore, simple exhaustion at the end of the day can contribute to disorientation and confusion.